 - Gutenberg is fully optimized for large screen viewing and mobile devices.
 Editing on the go right on your mobile screen is highly possible thanks to this new editor.

 - Gutenberg editor is also likely to come with a particular API to help the handling of the pasted contents.
 This would prevent breaking contents when pasted from other web sources.

 - The editor at present lacks any Markdown support.

 - In spite of its Block based editing suite, it may be a bit harder to learn for the habituated WordPress users.

 - Gutenberg as of now supports meta boxes for SEO.
 But the support is too basic and not updated enough.

 - As WordPress platform is full of themes and plugins, compatibility can still be a major issue.

 In overall consideration, Gutenberg WordPress editor seems to carry all the promises meant for building a sophisticated website with a clean layout and advanced features.
-But until the editor arrives officially with next WordPress 5.0 update, we need to sit hands crossed with expectations.
+But until the editor arrives officially with the next WordPress 5.0 update, we need to sit hands crossed with expectations.

 Atman Rathod is working as the Business Director at CMARIX TechnoLabs, a leading WordPress Development Company with 13+ years of experience.
-He loves to write about technology, startups, entrepreneurship and business.
+He loves to write about technology, startups, entrepreneurship, and business.
 His creative abilities, academic track record and leadership skills made him one of the key industry influencers as well.